cse-sim/cse/doc/src/records/airhandler.md

   required: "Yes, for AHP coil",
   variability: "constant") %>

+**ahpCapRat1747=*float***

+The ratio of AHRI steady state (continuous operation) rated capacities at 17 and 47 degrees F outdoor temp.
+This is used to determine *ahpCap35* when *ahhcCapTRat* is AUTOSIZEd.

+<%= member_table(
+  units: "",
+  legal_range: "*x* $\\gt$ 0",
+  default: "0.6184",
+  required: "No",
+  variability: "constant") %>

 **ahpCap35=*float***

-ARI steady state (continuous operation) rated capacity at 35 F outdoor temp, reflecting frost buildup and defrost degradation but no cycling.
-Unlikely to be available for input; if not given, will be defaulted to *ahpFd35Df* (next description) times a value determined by linear interpolation between the given *ahpCap17* and *ahpCap47* values.
-If *ahpCap35* is given, CSE will issue an error message if it is greater than value determined by linear interpolation between *ahpCap17* and *ahpCap47*.
+AHRI steady state (continuous operation) rated capacity at 35 F outdoor temp, reflecting frost buildup and defrost degradation but no cycling.
+Unlikely to be available for input; if not given, will be defaulted to *ahpFd35Df* (next description) times a value determined by linear interpolation between the given *ahpCap17* and *ahhcCapTRat* values.
+If *ahpCap35* is given, CSE will issue an error message if it is greater than value determined by linear interpolation between *ahpCap17* and *ahhcCapTRat*.

 <%= member_table(
   units: "Btuh",